TrigonaMinima/TrigonaMinima.github.io/_posts/2014-04-08-Hello-World.md

 What I hope to write here is about the things concerning me or interesting to me.
 Things like - Physics, Computers, Philosophy, Psychology, Biology, reading, writing, etc. I guess it basically means anything and everything.

-I also intend to write about the common problems I find while working on anything and may be their solutions too.
+I also intend to write about the common problems I face while working on anything and may be post their solutions too.
 And the things I engage myself in.
+Lets just hope that I will be writing frequently on this Blog.

-Lets just hope that I will be writing frequently on this Blog or should I say - lets hope that the Force be strong with this Blog.
+Let the Force be strong with this Blog.